orbyfied/spruce/README.md

 ## How to use **`spruce`**

-Spruce has a many notable features, but I will only show the following in this section:
+Spruce has many notable features, but I will only show the following in this section:
   * Basic logging (with pipeline)
   * Custom loggers
   * Coloured (and formatted) text